Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 		// Will be called when the FeedView is about to open
 		// This is a good time to pause your game
 	}

+	@Override public void onViewReady()
+	{
+	       	// Will be called when the FeedView object is ready
+		// This is a good time interact with the object
+	}
 });
 ```